xiaolim/statxt/statxt-testsuite/README.txt

 The test-hello.stxt program in /tests/ simply prints 3 integers.
 The test-helloworld.stxt program in /tests/ simply prints the string "hello world"

-We spoke to Professor Townsend and he said warnings for not fully implementing everything (which results in not exhuastive pattern matching and unused variables) are fine.